-1. The subsection on "Issuer's principal activities" on pages 12 to 13 of the Prospectus (as replaced by the Second Supplement) in Element B.15 of the Summary shall be replaced by the following:
+1. The subsection "Issuer's principal activities" on pages 14 and 15 of the Prospectus in Element B.15 of the Summary shall be replaced by the following:

-"

 B.15 Issuer's principal activities The objects of Deutsche Bank, as laid down in its Articles of Association, include the transaction of all kinds of banking business, the provision of financial and other services and the promotion of international economic relations.
 The Bank may realise these objectives itself or through subsidiaries and affiliated companies.
 To the extent permitted by law, the Bank is entitled to transact all business and to take all steps which appear likely to promote the objectives of the Bank, in particular: to acquire and dispose of real estate, to establish branches at home and abroad, to acquire, administer and dispose of participations in other enterprises, and to conclude enterprise agreements.

-Deutsche Bank Group's business activities are organized into the following three corporate divisions:
+Until beginning of July 2019, Deutsche Bank Group's business activities were organized into the following three corporate divisions:

-Corporate & Investment Bank (CIB);
+- Corporate & Investment Bank (CIB);

-Asset Management (AM); and
+- Asset Management (AM); and

-Private & Commercial Bank (PCB).
+- Private & Commercial Bank (PCB).

-The three corporate divisions are supported by infrastructure functions.
-In addition, Deutsche Bank has a local and regional organizational layer to facilitate a consistent implementation of global strategies.

-The Bank has operations or dealings with existing or potential customers in most countries in the world.
-These operations and dealings include:

-subsidiaries and branches in many countries;